HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 If you visit Dubai anytime soon and skip La Mer, you will have definitely missed out.

-Are you planning a family vacation and wondering about the best things to do in Dubai with children?
+Are you planning a family vacation and wondering about the best things to do in Dubai with kids?
 Holidays in Dubai with kids might seem like a crazy idea at first – but actually, it is not a bad place to visit with your family.

 Dubai has become a very popular tourist destination and while when you think of Dubai you probably only think about the tallest building in the world, the Burj Khalifa, or the most expensive hotel in the world, Burj Al Arab, you should know that it is also a great destination for families.